simpleshue/misc/docs/running/running_types.md

 * start with shorter repeats to get used to the downhill runs, and gradually increase to 2 minutes.
 * resist from practicing downhill runs too often (e.g., once every two weeks).
 It requires time for muscle to recover from hard downhill training.

+### Sprint / Stride

+Sprint is a short-distance exercise (100-400m) with all-out effort.
+It often requires >1.5 minutes recovery, so that the body typically recovers before the next repeat.

+The purpose is to recruit more muscle groups and increase the top speed, which creates room for relatively lower speed and teaches the body how to perform in high speed.

 ### Tempo Debate

 Tempo refers to continuous running at a relatively high speed (e.g., Lactate threshold speed) for a considerable long distance (longer than intervals).
 It sits between long run and interval runs, which puts stress in multiple trainable factors.